Expensify/App/docs/articles/expensify-classic/expensify-card/Continuous-Reconciliation.md

 That's it!
 You've successfully set up your auto-reconciliation account.

-## How does Auto-Reconciliation work
+## How does Continuous Reconciliation work
-Once Auto-Reconciliation is enabled, there are a few things that happen.
+Once Continuous Reconciliation is enabled, there are a few things that happen.
 Let’s go over those!

 ### Handling Purchases and Card Balance Payments
 **What happens**: When an Expensify Card is used to make purchases, the amount spent is automatically deducted from your company’s 'Settlement Account' (your business checking account).
 This deduction happens on a daily or monthly basis, depending on your chosen settlement frequency.
 Don't worry; this settlement account is pre-defined when you apply for the Expensify Card, and you can't accidentally change it.